Last Updated on December 21, 2020

 Single family dwellings do not require architect stamped house plans.

-Persons preparing plans, drawings or specifications for one and two family dwellings or for agricultural buildings do not need an architect stamp.
+Persons preparing plans, drawings or specifications for one and two family dwellings or for agricultural buildings do not need a licensed architect.

 Residential buildings with less than 12 dwelling units or a capacity of less than 50 people do not need architect stamped house plans.

 Persons acting as designers for single family residences & buildings that are to be constructed for personal use, provided such buildings are not intended, or adaptable for public employment, assembly or other occupancy by the public do not require architect stamped house plans.
 This also includes renovations or alterations of any size building which do not affect the structural integrity, or life safety, exclusive of building finishes and furnishings, or which have been pre-approved by the state fire marshal where life safety is affected and does not exceed one hundred and twenty-five thousand dollars.

 Maine and Maryland